 Small business tip: While it’s possible to use your personal 401(k) funds as a business acquisition loan down payment, it’s not the ideal choice.
 Consider using it only if you’re confident enough in your investment to take the risk.

-Down Payments for Commercial Property/ Real Estate
+Down Payments for Commercial Real Estate

 Although it’s unlikely that they can cover the whole asking price, you can use the following to obtain enough funding to cover a down payment:

-Depending on your lenders, you might not be able to be approved for both types of funding in the span that you need them.
+Depending on your lender, you might not be able to be approved for both types of funding in the span that you need them.
 Liens, collateral and other issues might make it impossible to finance a down payment for any future loans.